-Figure 3.19 Size-at-age plot based on fin ray and otolith ageing data from bull trout captured during the annual gill net surveys in Seton and Anderson lakes from late September to early October, 2015 to 2018.
+Figure 3.18 Size-at-age plot based on fin ray and otolith ageing data from bull trout captured during the annual gill net surveys in Seton and Anderson lakes from late September to early October, 2015 to 2019.
 The lines represent the von Bertalanffy growth curves based on median size values for each lake.
+Note: growth curves could not be extended below Age-3 due to insufficient sample sizes for younger fish.

 The median size values of bull trout have been consistently smaller in Anderson Lake than in Seton Lake (for each age that had a median length value for both lakes), and the predicted growth curve based on the available data is also lower.
-The inclusion of the Year 6 (2018) data did not change this result overall; however, the annual sample size was again much smaller in Seton Lake.
-As described in the Year 5 (2017) report, bull trout may be larger in Seton Lake due to lower density of this species, resulting in less competition for food resources relative to Anderson Lake where bull trout abundance is higher.
+The inclusion of the Year 7 (2019) data did not change this result overall; however, the annual sample size was again much smaller in Seton Lake.
+As described in previous reports, bull trout may be larger in Seton Lake due to lower density of this species, resulting in less competition for food resources relative to Anderson Lake where bull trout abundance is higher.
 There is a trade-off with foraging opportunity, however, since predation efficiency in Seton Lake may be limited by the turbidity resulting from the diversion inflows (Limnotek 2016).
 In addition, we speculate that the inclusion of mature gwenis in the diet of the Seton Lake bull trout (due to appropriate prey body size) may lend itself to better growth since the gwenis are relatively abundant in that lake.

-The larger body size of most mature gwenis in Anderson Lake (which are also less abundant) may preclude them as a prey item for bull trout.
+The larger body size of most mature gwenis in Anderson Lake (which are also less abundant in the catch) may preclude them as a prey item for bull trout.
 Some evidence of bull trout movements (Seton Entrainment Study; BRGMON-8 Year 4 results) also suggests that Seton Lake bull trout may be more migratory - opportunistically moving into and out of Seton Lake to and from the Seton River corridor, Fraser River, or adjacent watersheds (e.g., Bridge River, Yalakom River) to capitalize on the best feeding locations wherever they occur at different times of year (Burnett and Parkinson 2018; Sneep 2018a).
 As more length and age data become available for bull trout catches in future years, they will be added to this figure to update the von Bertalanffy growth curves to further support any conclusions about differences in growth rates between the lakes.

-A total of eight rainbow trout was captured in Year 6 (2018) and, similar to previous years, a larger proportion of them (2018 n= 6) was in Anderson Lake.
-Rainbow trout ranged in size from 399 to 415 mm in Seton Lake and from 179 to 397 mm in Anderson Lake.
-Scales were collected from each fish and, based on scale reading, they were Age-2 (179 mm), Age-3 (205, 230, 238 and 305 mm), Age-4 (397 and 415 mm), and Age-5 (399 mm).
+A total of eight rainbow trout was captured in Year 7 (2019) and, similar to previous years, a larger proportion of them (2019 n= 7) was in Anderson Lake.
+The lone rainbow trout in Seton Lake was 386 mm, and the Anderson Lake fish ranged in size from 206 to 390 mm.
+Scales were collected from each fish and, based on scale reading, they were Age-3 (206, 224 and 226 mm), and Age-4 (303, 335, 371, 386 and 390 mm).
+Across all monitoring years, the age range for rainbow trout has been Age-3 to Age-5 (191 to 415 mm; n= 6) in Seton Lake, and Age-2 to Age-8 (117 to 440 mm; n= 41) in Anderson Lake.